 Practical skills are graded by instructor approval in CourseKey Skills Tracker or guest ticket.
 Approval from an instructor represents a passing grade of 75% or higher.
-No approval indicates a score of less than 75% and the student has not met minimum satisfactory standards on the practical application.
-The student required to continue the practical application until they receive approval from an instructor.
-Students much make up failed or missed tests and incomplete assignments.
+No approval indicates a score of less than 75% and the student

 The student's attendance will be evaluated at Institutional Attendance checkpoints at the completion of each calendar month.
 A student who is not maintaining at least a 85% attendance will be placed on Institutional Attendance Warning status until the next Institutional Attendance checkpoint.